theauk/theauk.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a MSc in Computer Science student at the [University of California, Irvine](https://uci.edu/).
+I am a MSc in Computer Science student at the [University of California, Irvine](https://uci.edu/) supported by the [Thanks to Scandinavia](https://www.thankstoscandinavia.org/class-of-2023-us/) Foundation (selected by Fulbright Denmark).
 I am excited about computer and software security.

 I received a BSc in Software Development from the [IT University of Copenhagen](https://en.itu.dk/) with a semester abroad at the [American University in Cairo](https://www.aucegypt.edu/).